Connecting with your inner Environmentalist

 A part of my experience at Rosemary Dream was learning to look inwards and to reflect on my thoughts and emotions.
 Why am I feeling so frustrated about this?
 When I feel so strongly, then why I am passive?
 What steps am I taking to improve myself?
 What should I do?
 The answers were to be found all around me by just observing my environment.

 Spending time engulfed in the wild and beautiful nature at Rosemary Dream, I really rediscovered my connection to nature and the beauty of the world.
 Walking barefoot.
 Watching the sunsets and sunrises.

 Hiking in the dark with the moonlight as my guide.
 Smelling the flowers and chasing butterflies, rediscovering my inner child uncorrupted by modern day worries.
-It is when I started falling deeper in love with the world and realizing how I could change my behavior and habits so I wouldn´t contribute any further to damaging it.
+It is when I started falling deeper in love with the world and realizing how I could change my behaviour and habits so I wouldn´t contribute any further to damaging it.

 I truly believe that a feeling of connection to nature and mother earth, loving and appreciating the planet, our common home, makes it difficult to engage in destroying it.
 Go outside into nature and breathe in the fresh air, watch the birds in the sky and the trees swaying in the wind.
 Feel how fortunate you are to live here right now.

 In deciding I wanted to become more environmentally responsible I cut meat out of my diet, I stopped supporting companies I don’t believe have a sustainable production, I quit single-use plastic bottles and bags, I knitted organic cotton wash cloths to replace the normal ones that are filled with micro-plastic, because I like to knit and micro-plastic is bad.
 Knowing that there are still many things I can still improve on, it is so fulfilling to become aligned with my values and also make a positive impact.